pytask-dev/pytask/docs/source/tutorials/set_up_a_project.md

 # Set up a project

-Assuming you want to use pytask with a research project or something similar, you want to organize the project as a Python package.
+Assuming you want to use pytask for a more extensive project, you want to organize the project as a Python package.
 This tutorial explains the minimal setup.

-If you want to use pytask with a collection of scripts you can skip this lesson and move to the next section of the tutorials.
+If you want to use pytask with a collection of scripts, you can skip this lesson and move to the next section of the tutorials.

-The following directory tree gives an overview of the different parts in the project and this section will explain the purpose of each of the parts.
+The following directory tree gives an overview of the project's different parts.

 ```text
 my_project